-- You can bring only a one A4 page of notes to the two examination (if held on campus) and no other references. - Days when lab is held, are also counted as Attendance days. - Homework and Gradable written work will ONLY be accepted if EITHER sent to me (via e-mail), submitted in hardcopy at my office OR posted on Moodle by end of the working day of the deadline.
-Late homework will NOT be accepted unless it is accompanied by proof of an extenuating circumstance. - If Gradable Work is MISSED for unplanned reasons, concessions may be given, but ONLY in EXCEPTIONAL circumstances - e.g., DOCTOR'S NOTE indicating serious illness, but other reasons may be accepted at the discretion of the instructor.
+- Days when lab is held, are also counted as Attendance days. - Homework and Gradable written work will ONLY be accepted if submitted by the end of the working day of the deadline.
+Late homework will NOT be accepted unless it is accompanied by proof of an extenuating circumstance. - If Gradable Work is MISSED for unplanned reasons, concessions may be given, but ONLY in EXCEPTIONAL circumstances e.g.,

-Lab PHYS 100:
+DOCTOR'S NOTE indicating serious illness, but other reasons may be accepted at the discretion of the instructor.

-Experiments (Actual ones if changed shall be notified):
+Lab PHYS 100: Experiments (Actual ones if changed shall be notified):

-- 0 Laboratory practices safety and other instructions 1 Measurement of a volume of a cuboid/ prism/ sphere, using a Vernier calliper Measure density of the objects 2 Measurement of the volume of a sphere/piece of wire using a micrometre screw gauge against given mass recorded on a balance 3 Verify the law of mass and the law of amplitude for a simple pendulum On-Line simulator can also be used by students for practice 4 Verify the law of lengths for a simple pendulum 5 Verify that intensity of light and distance have an inverse square relationship 6 Learn the essential workings of the AC/DC laboratory kit and use of a multi-meter (Voltmeter/Ampere meter) 7 Measure current and resistance in a circuit and verifying Ohm's Law On-Line simulator can also be used by students for practice 8 Measure the resistance of resistors in series 9 Measure the resistance of resistors in parallel 10 Measure the resistance of resistors in series and parallel
+0 Laboratory practices safety and other instructions 1 Measurement of a volume of a cuboid/ prism/ sphere, using a Vernier calliper 2 Measurement of the volume of a sphere/piece of wire using a micrometre screw gauge 3 Verify the law of mass and the law of amplitude for a simple pendulum 4 Verify the law of lengths for a simple pendulum 5 Verify that intensity of light and distance have an inverse square relationship 6 Learn the essential workings of the AC/DC laboratory kit and use of a multi-meter (Voltmeter/Ampere meter) 7 Measure current and resistance in a circuit and verifying Ohm's Law 8 Measure the resistance of resistors in series 9 Measure the resistance of resistors in parallel 10 Measure the resistance of resistors in series and parallel